 Although much healthier than forty years ago, some sections of the river remain on the list of impaired waters as established under Section 303(d) of the Clean Water Act.
 Portions of the Cuyahoga River Watershed, including the section of river that travels through Cuyahoga Valley National Park, have been classified as one of the 43 Great Lakes Areas of Concern, necessitating the development of a Remedial Action Plan (RAP).

-The Cuyahoga River RAP committee works to plan and promote restoration of beneficial uses, such as fishing and canoeing, of the lower Cuyahoga and near-shore Lake Erie through remediation of existing pollution problems and prevention of future ones.
-Click here to visit the Cuyahoga River RAP website.
+The Cuyahoga River Area of Concern committee works to plan and promote restoration of beneficial uses, such as fishing and canoeing, of the lower Cuyahoga and near-shore Lake Erie through remediation of existing pollution problems and prevention of future ones.
+Click here to visit the Cuyahoga River Area of Concern website.

 Beneficial use impairments were identified in the Stage One Remedial Action Plan.
 Stage Two, implementation and restoration of beneficial uses, is only partially completed.
 Extensive research and monitoring by numerous agencies have been funded to improve understanding of water quality impairments within the watershed.
 Currently, impairments to the water quality of the Cuyahoga River are being addressed under the Total Maximum Daily Load (TMDL) program.
 A TMDL is a written, quantitative assessment of water quality problems in a water body and contributing sources of pollution.
 It specifies the amount a pollutant needs to be reduced to meet water quality standards, allocates pollutant load reductions, and provides the basis for taking actions needed to restore a water body.
 The TMDL for the Cuyahoga River is divided into three sections, the upper, middle, and lower Cuyahoga.
 The section of the river that flows through the Cuyahoga Valley National Park is considered part of the lower Cuyahoga.